MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 \end{aligned}
 $$

-Here, option $A$ is the Condercet winner since it beat every other candidate the most times.
+Here, option $A$ is the Condorcet winner since it beat every other candidate the most times.

 As a directed graph, these preferences and outcomes resemble the following, where a directed edge from $v_i$ to $v_j$ indicates that $v_j$ was favored over $v_i$: